kelset/kelset.github.io/content/about-me.md

 ![header](/images/about-me-header.jpg)

-Welcome to my corner of the web!
-I have been a Senior Software Engineer at [Microsoft](https://www.microsoft.com/en-gb/) {{< icon "microsoft" >}}, a dedicated maintainer of React Native during 2018-2024, and an advocate for mental health and open-source.
-I haven't shared yet what I'm doing next 😉
+I am currently working as a Technologist for the [Sovereign Tech Fund](https://www.sovereigntechfund.de), making open source more sustainable.
+Previously, I have been a Senior Software Engineer at [Microsoft](https://www.microsoft.com/en-gb/) {{< icon "microsoft" >}} and a dedicated maintainer of [React Native](https://reactnative.dev/) for 6+ years.
+I'm also an vocal advocate for mental health.

 ## My Journey 🚀